Our Sheep

 Our flock of Devon Closewool and Exmoor Horn Sheep

-With a new flock of ewes and two rams, we're looking forward to many abundant Spring
+With a new flock of ewes and two rams, they're looking forward to see these new additions thrive.

-The flock spend the year outside grazing our wild meadows and herbal leys whilst being fed additional supplements of xxxx in Winter.
+The flock spend the year outside grazing pasture, wild meadows and herbal leys whilst being supplemented with homegrown hay in Winter.

 Being moorland sheep, they have adapted over hundreds of years to become incredibly resilient in harsh weather.
 They can withstand high rainfall without much foot trouble and require little feed inputs or housing due to their quality fleece.
-Their wool is both robust and hard wearing, thus suitable for clothing such as socks and outer garments as well as carpets and mattresses.
+Their wool is both robust and hard wearing thus suitable for clothing such as socks and outer garments as well as carpets and mattresses.
+Kate and Simon supply Naturalmat with their wool, which is an organic mattress company just down the road in Topsham.

-These rare breeds are incredible to watch in Spring as the ewes are notorious for being caring and protective mothers to their ridiculously charismatic offspring (much like their faithful shepherd, Kate).
+These rare breeds are incredible to watch in Spring as the ewes are notorious for being caring and protective mothers to their charismatic offspring.

 Of course, when the time comes, Devon Closewool and Exmoor Horns are prized for their succulent taste and texture.
 Not only is the meat far superior in taste and nutrition than industrially farmed imports, they are a beautiful species to witness within our landscape.
 They make the perfect team mate, helping us steward the land, care for both soil and wildlife and ultimately provide high quality and nutritious food for the local community.